gorkemgungormetu/HU_lecture_fall_2022/messageix_installation.md

 ## Running MESSAGE-ix

 The tutorial files are run from Jupyter notebook.
-Select the tutorial file from the browser running Jupyter notebook kernel.
+Select the tutorial file from the browser running the Jupyter notebook.
 Make sure that the message environment is selected in the browser.

 ![image](https://user-images.githubusercontent.com/49947264/236202278-72ffb47f-6ad0-4e60-a962-4ca89f75c1af.png)

-Start with ```westeros_baseline.ipynb``` from tutorial files and proceed by running the cells consequentially.
+Start with ```westeros_baseline.ipynb``` from tutorial files and proceed by running the cells sequentially.

 ## Adjusting the tutorial files